GaloisInc/saw-script/doc/manual/manual.md

 crucible_java_extract : JavaClass -> String -> TopLevel Term
 ~~~~

-Because of its lack of maturity, it must be enabled by running the
+Because of its lack of maturity, it (and later Java-related commands)
-`enable_experimental` command beforehand.
+must be enabled by running the `enable_experimental` command beforehand.

 ~~~~
 enable_experimental : TopLevel ()